morrownr/USB-WiFi/home/FAQ.md

 Create the file: $ sudo nano /etc/modprobe.d/mt7921.conf

+Note: You can use your own favorite text editor in place of `nano` if you wish.

 Add the following to the file: options mt7921_common disable_clc=1

 Save the file and reboot.